deljohnson/scinet-site-1/sn_collections/_guides/login.md

 ### Installation Instructions:

 - Step needs to be installed on your machine.
-- If you are on an ARS controlled laptop or workstation, this will need to be performed by CEC.
+- Installation of Step will require admin rights.
+If you are on an ARS controlled laptop or workstation, the installation will need to be performed by CEC.
 They should be aware of the process.
-It may be in your software catalog.
+If you are on a home machine, you will be able to install Step yourself.
 - If you do need to perform the installation yourself, see: [https://smallstep.com/docs/step-cli/installation/](https://smallstep.com/docs/step-cli/installation/)

 ### After Step Installation: